Alxandr/master-thesis/src/chapter-2/technologies.md

 ## Node.js
 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine [@Node.js].
 It is used to create all kinds of different applications, but was traditionally designed to enable the usage of JavaScript on the server.
 Node is used in this paper to a reverse proxy server described in a later chapter.
+There is nothing specific about this proxy server that makes node a requirement, and it could just as easily have been written in python or Java for instance, it was simply picked because it fulfills the requirements of being cross-platform, and I am more familiar with it than the alternatives.